 Social Security benefits?
 Another story.
 Benefit checks were not subject to federal income tax from 1935 until 1984.

 In 1983, with bipartisan support, Congress passed a bill changing that and President Ronald Reagan signed it into law.
-Ever since, up to 50% of a Social Security benefit can be counted as taxable income if a taxpayer’s total taxable income exceeds a certain amount.
+Suddenly, up to 50% of a Social Security benefit could be counted as taxable income if a taxpayer’s total taxable income exceeded a certain amount.

 7. Divorced?
 You can never get spousal benefits